cendaar/fizzbuzz/README.md

 It took me 6 hours to develop this project I don't consider it finished.
 Here is a list of things I would have enhanced/added:

+- Implement persitent statistics data (Redis or PostgreSQL)
 -	Security: Implement HTTPS, CORS config, input validation, and rate limiting.
 -	Performance and Scalability: Add caching, enable concurrency, and ensure scalability in a containerized environment.
 - Dockerization: Ensure the app is containerized for easy deployment, scaling, and testing.
-You already have a Dockerfile, but validate it for production environments.
 -	Monitoring and Alerting: Set up Prometheus for metrics, add alerting, and implement distributed tracing.
 -	Error Handling and Logging: Use structured logging and centralized error handling.
 -	Documentation and Testing: Use Swagger, improve tests, and document API usage.